Taapsee Pannu Reacts To Akshay Kumar's Controversy Around Mission Mangal Poster!

 Mission Mangal, directed by Jagan Shakti, is based on real-life scientists, who contributed to India's first interplanetary expedition, Mars Orbiter Mission (MOM), launched by Indian Research Space Organisation (ISRO) in 2013.

-The 31-year-old actor said the film would have managed a good run at the box office even if the five female cast members - Vidya Balan, Sonakshi Sinha, Kirti Kulhari, Nithya Menon and her - were not a part of the movie.
+The 31-year-old actor said the film would have managed a good run at the box office even if the five female cast members - Vidya Balan, Sonakshi Sinha, Kirti Kulhari, Nithya Menon and herself - were not a part of the movie.

 Taapsee: There's Already A Superstar In The Film